Snehagupta1907/women-hackathon-HER/README.md

 - Game over screen with the option to restart.
 - Keyboard controls for navigation.

+  ## Delegation Through Metamask

+Delegation via Metamask is crucial for ensuring a seamless and decentralized experience in the *Snake Game*.
+As users are actively playing, they cannot update their scores directly.
+To address this, we employ an automated system, such as a cron job or another automation tool, to handle score updates efficiently.

+Here’s how it works:
+- Only the *admin* has the authority to update scores on-chain, maintaining the integrity and security of the game.
+- To achieve full decentralization, we use a *delegation wallet* that updates the scores on behalf of the admin.
+- Once a user exhausts all their lives in a pool, the delegated wallet automatically updates their final score on-chain.

+This approach ensures a trustless, decentralized, and efficient system for managing scores, allowing players to focus on the game while ensuring fair competition.

 ## Getting Started

 To run the game locally, follow these steps: